Sugar: Chemistry

+Sugars (e.g. glucose) and their polymers (such as starch, cellulose).

 Scientifically, sugar loosely refers to a number of compounds typically with the formula (CH_{2}O)_{n}.
 Some large classes of sugars, ranked in increasing order of molecular weight are monosaccharides, disaccharides, or oligosaccharides.

 Monosaccharides

 Monosaccharides are also called "simple sugars", the most important being glucose.
 Most monosaccharides have a formula that conforms to CnH2nOn with n between 3 and 7 (deoxyribose being an exception).
 Glucose has the molecular formula C_{6}H_{12}O_{6}.
 The names of typical sugars end with -ose, as in "glucose" and "fructose".
 Such labels may also refer to any types of these compounds.
-Fructose, galactose, and glucose are all simple sugars, monosaccharides, with the general formula C6H12O6.
+Fructose, galactose and glucose are all simple sugars, monosaccharides, with the general formula C6H12O6.
 They have five hydroxyl groups (−OH) and a carbonyl group (C=O) and are cyclic when dissolved in water.
-They each exist as several isomers with dextro- and laevo-rotatory forms that cause polarized light to diverge to the right or the left.
+They each exist as several isomers with dextro- and laevo-rotatory forms that cause polarised light to diverge to the right or the left.